geoffreyfloyd/react-dom-layout/README.md

 - "50%" - percent based on same dimension of the parent layout
 - "50%h" - percent based on height of the parent layout
 - "50%w" - percent based on width of the parent layout
-- "10vh" - percent based on the root layout
+- "10vh" - percent based on height of the root layout
+- "10vw" - percent based on width of the root layout

 Additionally, "flex" supports minimum and maximum dimensions, such as: